ahervella/PROJECT_PICO8/README.md

 ## Project Goal
 At the time of inception, I was very interested in learning and understanding how games were made prior to the concept of game engines.
 I wanted to take a step back from diving into giant complex engines like Unity and Unreal, and learn more about how NES, SNES, ATARI, and other early 2D era games were created in assembly and other low-level languages designed around unique chip series (65c816 for SNES for instance).

-PICO-8 was the perfect answer to this endeavor by providing the "fantasy console" environment, a great stepping stone and intro into the world of assembley and low level game development without the need for memorizing and working with unique addresses while providing a foundational library of tools to build off, not too unlike my [C++ Galaga remake project](https://github.com/ahervella/GALAGA_CPP_REMAKE_2020) that was made with the SDL2 library.
-Only this time, using LUA takes this a step further by having the programmer establish OOP flows, contracts, and systems.
+[PICO-8](https://www.lexaloffle.com/pico-8.php) was the perfect answer to this endeavor by providing the "fantasy console" environment, a great stepping stone and intro into the world of assembley and low level game development without the need for memorizing and working with unique addresses while providing a foundational library of tools to build off, not too unlike my [C++ Galaga remake project](https://github.com/ahervella/GALAGA_CPP_REMAKE_2020) that was made with the SDL2 library.
+Only this time, using Lua takes this a step further by having the programmer establish OOP flows, contracts, and systems.

-## Programmging with LUA
+## Programmging with Lua
-Lua is a lose scripting language with powerful and unique features from other languages I've used.
+[Lua](https://www.lua.org/) is a lose scripting language with powerful and unique features from other languages I've used.
 It's interesting nature of tables, meta tables, and their linked list style architecture allows for a programmer to be able to create concepts of inheritance and OOP.
-This I learned by reading the LUA manual and through lots of trial and error using very basic debugging tools offered by the PICO-8 engine.
+This I learned by reading the Lua manual and through lots of trial and error using very basic debugging tools offered by the PICO-8 engine.

 As the project stands, a few systems have been created and proven working:

 1. Nomenclature semantics:
-   - Since LUA uses duck typing, I decided to establish a nomenclature system to make working with variables easier by using abbreviated prefixes like n_, b_, or v2_ for things like number, bool, or vector 2.
+   - Since Lua uses duck typing, I decided to establish a nomenclature system to make working with variables easier by using abbreviated prefixes like n_, b_, or v2_ for things like number, bool, or vector 2.
    - I also was sure to make functions have a __ (double underscore) prefix to further clarify code use and intentions.
    - Parameters of functions start with a single _ (underscore)
    - Constants are all caps!
 All of these are very similar to habits adopted in C++ and C# programming

 2. Basic class system:
-   - Using the LUA manual, I devised a series of ZObject classes that build off each other with inheritance
+   - Using the Lua manual, I devised a series of ZObject classes that build off each other with inheritance
    - Designing the classes and where things live, what variables are shared, what variables are overridden, is very difficult to determine as the project evolves and new requirements come up (despite thought-out planning).
 I try to lean on computer science concepts, namely encapsulation and the one responsibility principle per function.

 3. Object Manager: